notaconduit/Blockchain-Projects/README.md

 # Blockchain Development and Security Projects

-## About Me
-I'm interested in use cases for blockchain that enable individuals and businesses to transact with greater efficiency, transparency, and security.

 - [x] [Project 1: Create Your Own Private Blockchain](#project-1)
 - [x] [Project 2: Build CryptoStar Dapp on Ethereum](#project-2)